UN Demands Urgent Access To Site Of Alleged Mali Massacre - UrduPoint

 Human Rights Watch also said this week that Malian forces and foreign fighters killed 300 civilians in Moura in late March, in what it called "the worst single atrocity reported in Mali's decade-long armed conflict."
 Several witnesses and other sources identified the foreign soldiers as Russians to HRW.

+Wane told the Security Council that MINUSMA has opened 17 investigations into allegations of indiscriminate attacks on civilians, extrajudicial arrests and killings, mistreatment and forced disappearances in central Mali since the beginning of this year.

+Pointing to the rise in reported rights abuses, Richard Mills, the US deputy ambassador to the UN, told the Council it was "exactly why the United States continues to warn countries against partnering with the Kremlin-linked Wagner Group."
 Wane said he welcomed word from Mali that a military tribunal had opened an investigation into the events in Moura.
+MINUSMA also welcomed the development in a separate statement.

 However, he added, "it is imperative that the Malian authorities extend the necessary cooperation for MINUSMA to have access to the site of the alleged violations, in line with its mandate."
 On Wednesday, independent UN human rights expert Alioune Tine urged an independent and impartial investigation into the events.